High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Marginal screening under heterogeneous signal

 \subsection{Failure of MS in the AURWM regime}

 In this section, we study the 0-1 risk of the MS estimator.
 Define $\T := \{\widehat \calS_\tau \mid \tau: \R ^ {n \times p} \times \R ^ n \to \R_+ \}$, which is the class of all possible marginal screening estimators.
-Perhaps surprisingly, under the AURWM regime, we show that MS fails to achieve exact model recovery in the minimax sense. \begin{theorem} Under the AURWM regime, none of the MS estimators of form \eqref{eq: thresholding estimator} can achieve asymptotic exact recovery, i.e.,
+Perhaps surprisingly, under the AURWM regime, we show that MS fails to achieve exact model recovery in the minimax sense. \begin{theorem} Under the AURWM regime with $n = \floor{p^k}$ for some $k \in (0,1)$, none of the MS estimators of the form \eqref{eq: thresholding estimator} can achieve asymptotic exact recovery, i.e.,

 \end{theorem} To understand the main message of this theorem, it is instructive to compare it with the parallel result in \cite{genovese2012comparison} with homogeneous signal.
 Specifically, \cite{genovese2012comparison} consider a Bayesian setup where all the signal coefficients are independent and identically distributed Bernoulli random variables (up to a universal constant).
 Under the AURWM regime, $s = O(\log p)$, which implies that $\vartheta =1$ in Theorem 10 of \cite{genovese2012comparison}.
 Then Theorem 10 in \cite{genovese2012comparison} says that when $r > 1$, MS enjoys consistency in terms of Hamming risk and thus 0-1 risk too.
-In contrast, when we broaden the signal class to $\M_s^a$ that embraces possibly heterogeneous signals, the same model consistency fails to hold any more for MS as shown in Theorem \ref{thm: Thresholding fails in ARMW}.
-This comparison clearly reveals the curse of signal heterogeneity on MS.
+In contrast, when we broaden the signal class to $\M_s^a$ that embraces possibly heterogeneous signals, the same model consistency fails to hold anymore for MS as shown in Theorem \ref{thm: Thresholding fails in ARMW}.
+This comparison clearly reveals the curse of signal heterogeneity on MS. { However, the above impossibility result does not contradict Theorem 2 in \cite{fletcher2009necessary}.
+The result therein states that asymptotically $r>(1 + \norm{\beta}_2^2)$ is sufficient for the model consistency of MS. However, in the AURWM regime, $r$ can be smaller than $1+\norm{\beta}_2^2$, which would violate the previous condition.
+In fact, the proof of the above theorem essentially relies on constructing a sequence of signal patterns that violates the condition $r>(1 + \norm{\beta}_2^2)$ asymptotically.
+Thus, in a way, the proof techniques of Theorem \ref{thm: Thresholding fails in ARMW} shows that $r > (1 + \Vert \beta\Vert_2^2)$ is also necessary for MS to achieve model consistency in the AURWM regime.
+Hence, this establishes the sharpness of Theorem 2 of \cite{fletcher2009necessary}, at least in AURWM regime.}

 To see how signal heterogeneity hurts MS, for any $j \in [p]$, write $\mu_j$ as